-External validation of the Group's Near-term Emissions Reduction Target by 2030 and Long-term Emissions Reduction Target by 2050 have been formally approved by the Science Based Target Initiative (SBTi).
-Moncler Group is actively monitoring the development of its plan and is committed to transparently reporting and communicating its impacts and progress towards the targets in its Consolidated Non-Financial Statement and in the CDP Climate Change Questionnaire.
+Moncler Group is actively monitoring the development of its plan and is committed to transparently reporting and communicating its impacts and progress towards the targets in its Consolidated Sustainability Statement and in the CDP Climate Change Questionnaire.

-&lt;sup>2 Endorsed by CDP, the United Nations Global Compact, the World Resources Institute (WRI) and the World Wide Fund for Nature (WWF), the Science Based Targets initiative establishes and promotes best practices in setting science-based targets, in addition to evaluating companies' objectives.
+2 Endorsed by CDP, the United Nations Global Compact, the World Resources Institute (WRI) and the World Wide Fund for Nature (WWF), the Science Based Targets initiative establishes and promotes best practices in setting science-based targets, in addition to evaluating companies' objectives.